As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 If you are in the market for a new smartphone from one of the top leading brands like Apple or Samsung, you might want to check the SAR ratings before you purchase one.

-Which Smartphones of 2019 have the Lowest SAR?
+Which Smartphones have the Lowest SAR?

 Keep in mind that when buying a new smartphone, the SAR level is just one of the many features that you need to check, but not one that should be a deal breaker.